rtp-gcp/dpsqgoogai/notebooks/README.md

         df = pd.DataFrame({'name': ['Alice', 'Bob'], 'age': [25, 30]})
         print(df)
         ```
+7. On right hand side, it will say in the menu bar, `Select Kernel`
+    1. click the `Select Kernel` button
+    2. click `nbenv` which is recommended
-7. Within github codespaces, the python env file is in top level of gitrepo.
+8. Within github codespaces, the python env file is in top level of gitrepo.
     1. Put `.env` at top level
     2. place api key in this file
     3. add to `.gitignore`

-# VS Code General tips

-* use `ctrl-enter` to execute shells.
-Apparantly `shift-enter`` does not work.
-* use `b` to add a new code cell.

 ## vs code multiple tabs